ErAgOn-AmAnSiRoHi/SVM/README.md

 SVM is of two types:
 > Linear SVM         { used for linearly separable data }
 >    Non-Linear SVM     { used for non-linearly separated data }

+Except for Hard Margin SVM, I have considered Checker Board Dataset under consideration for training my model and then taken random values to check for the classification.